 Plans & Pricing

-Despite Shopify being the more expensive option, the amount of features they provide do justify the cost and that’s exactly what makes it amongst the finest GoDaddy alternatives.
+Despite Shopify being the more expensive option, the number of features they provide does justify the cost and that’s exactly what makes it amongst the finest GoDaddy alternatives.
 GoDaddy’s Online Store plan was actually priced the same until just recently, but they have lowered this in effort to remain competitive.
 This was a smart move on their part because other than price, there is just not much incentive to use this particular service.

 When browsing the Shopify website, you may stumble across another service called Shopify Lite as well, priced at just $9/mo.
 Even though the brief description sounds enticing, it is important to note this option will not work for most retailers.
 The Lite plan does let you build a product catalog on the Shopify website and accept orders/payments, but there is no actual storefront for your customers to visit.
 Instead, you can only sell on other platforms such as Facebook or an existing website.
 This may be an option for very small stores on a tight budget, but this is a niche category that is too limited for most projects.

 An intuitive interface is the unsung hero of website builders.
-It is often the difference between an enjoyable site building experience and pulling out your hair while drowning in a clutter of various unexplained features.
+It is often the difference between an enjoyable site-building experience and pulling out your hair while drowning in a clutter of various unexplained features.
 GoDaddy and WordPress combination works the best for new users because they are able to set-up and get started in no time.
 GoDaddy’s setup process and WordPress’ user intuitiveness helps the user to get started with relative ease.

 We’re not necessarily looking for a Fisher-Price dashboard, but a natural design with coherent text goes a long way with users.
-It’s important to find a good balance between simplistic and feature rich, capable of doing what we need while not feeling overwhelmed by the whole ordeal.
+It’s important to find a good balance between simplicity and features, capable of doing what we need while not feeling overwhelmed by the whole ordeal.
 That brings us to the interfaces we will use at GoDaddy and Shopify…

 We went ahead and looked at the website builder (pictured above) and it’s a bit different from GoDaddy.
 For starters, you are given a very stock looking template with some default options.
 You can drag & drop new elements from the left menu, adjust the header and footer content areas, or even click an existing element to manipulate it.
 If you don’t want to build the design from scratch, there are some gorgeous templates that can be installed with the click of a button.